 So to me, a “transparent” limiter allows me to lift the average level and prevent clipping, without hearing any adverse effects – any distortion, pumping or loss of impact.
 In the same way, a transparent converter won’t colour the sound in any way going from analogue to digital or vice versa, and a transparent window lets the light through without tinting it.

 So now we get to Important Statement Number 2:

 Any limiter will damage the sound if you push it too hard

 And that, in my opinion, is where the bad reputation of The Limiter stems from.

 People push them too far.

-A great limiter can invisibly shave off several dB from a mix without any audible side effects, especially if the original is good and dynamic (has a high crest factor) to begin with.
+A great limiter can invisibly shave off several dB from the waveform of a mix without any audible side effects, especially if the original is good and dynamic (has a decent peak-to-loudness ratio) to begin with.
 That’s because transients happen so quickly our ear barely registers them anyway.